 Christina: "I started guiding with RMI in 2014 after working for numerous other types of guiding companies on rivers and abroad.
 With a knowledge of how other companies run, I can say hands-down RMI is the most professional and progressive company I have worked with.
 The guides and managers here set the industry standard for what high altitude and glacier guiding should be.
 I am constantly learning and advancing my guiding career by working with numerous senior guides and having the opportunity to travel through RMI.
 This keeps me fresh and excited about the next climb.
 Read more...

-RMI does not offer college internships or unpaid apprenticeships.
+Please note that RMI does not offer college internships or unpaid apprenticeships.

 All applicants are required to submit the following information electronically at the time of application.
 Incomplete applications will not be accepted.